 If you’re exposed to heat throughout the day, you’re going to have to add at least another four glasses of water to your hydration schedule, bringing your total intake to about 3 liters.

-If you’ve got a particularly rigorous day planned or you plan on getting lots of exercise, drinking 4 liters of water is absolutely essential to ensure your skin remains hydrated and clear.
+If you’ve got a particularly rigorous day planned or you plan on getting lots of exercises, drinking 4 liters of water is absolutely essential to ensure your skin remains hydrated and clear.

 It can be difficult to kick-start an entirely new hydration schedule, especially in the colder months when you’re generally not as thirsty.
-I also found it hard at first, so I used a reusable time-marked drinking bottle like this BuildLife one to keep me up to date on my water intake.
+I also found it hard at first, so I used a reusable time-marked drinking bottle to keep me up to date on my water intake.